src-d/blog/content/post/review-building-static-analysis-tools.md

 Here the intuition was that at the code review stage developers are preparing their code to be seen, so they are more receptive to suggestions and readability and stylistic comments.

-This is aligned with the direction that few people at [source{d}](https://medium.com/@sourcedtech) are [exploring now](https://github.com/campoy/goodgopher/blob/d15a7eccc3bcb2484234732e538fc425d728e972/README.md).
+This is aligned with the direction that a few people at [source{d}](https://medium.com/sourcedtech) are [exploring now](https://github.com/campoy/goodgopher/blob/d15a7eccc3bcb2484234732e538fc425d728e972/README.md).
-There is also some number of existing solutions in the same field:
+There is also a number of existing solutions in the same field:

 * [https://codeclimate.com](https://codeclimate.com/)
 * [https://www.codacy.com](https://www.codacy.com/)